 Literacy Volunteers of Kanawha County's greatest asset is the dedicated group of volunteers who donate their time and energy to help others in their thirst for lifetime learning.
 Literacy Volunteers of Kanawha County provides training, materials, and ongoing support for tutors.

 By volunteering with us, you can help impact students and help them reach their goals.
-Some testimonials from current tutors include:
+Here's what some tutors have to say about their experience:

 "My student's initial goal, set in the Spring 2014, was to pass the standardized test to qualify for job consideration at his regional union hall.
 He met that goal, passing his test in January 2015.
 After a discussion about his goals, he opted to continue tutoring to work on reading fluency, comprehension, and use of reference materials, which we are doing now."